UtrechtUniversity/SWORDS-template/README.md

 1. **[Find user profiles associated to organisation](collect_users/)**.
 In this first step of the framework, multiple strategies are available to find users on GitHub and GitLab that are members or employees of your organisation.
 By using multiple collection strategies, the recall is considered to be high.
 The findability of members or employees is one of the output variables of this step.
 A structured list of users is used as input for the next step.
 2. **[Collect relevant repositories](collect_repositories/)**.
 In the second step, the repositories of the users collected in the previous step are collected and filtered.
 Not all repositories are research output.
 These repositories are filted out automatically and/or manually.
 3. **[Study and analyze repositories](collect_variables/)**.
-In this step, research repositories are examined and studied on various quantitiative and qualitative properties.
+In this step, further variables of research repositories are gathered.
+These are then examined and studied on various quantitiative and qualitative properties.
 One can think about quality assesments, documentation availablity, FAIRness scores.

 <p align="center">
   <img src="SWORDS_basic_flow.drawio.png">